AndyObtiva/abstract_feature_branch/README.md

 Release Notes
 -------------

+Version 0.3.0:

+- Simplified features.yml requirement to have a features header under each environment
+- Removed dependency on the rails_config gem
+- Moved feature storage from Settings object to AbstractFeatureBranch::FEATURES

 Version 0.2.0:

 - Support an "else" block to execute when a feature is off (via :true and :false lambda arguments)